 While Italy’s Carabinieri is famous for fighting the country’s toughest criminals, a special unit charged with protecting forests and the environment, is now taking on a totally different kind of organised group.
 Since 2018 the rooftop of the force’s headquarters in central Rome has been home to beehives.

 “One of the main duties of Italy’s Carabinieri police force is to monitor the environment but here we’re using bees in a new way, as biodiversity indicators.
 They monitor an area that’s 1.5 to 2 km in size.
 That helps us to gather useful information, which isn’t normally available, about the atmospheric pollutants that might be present in urban areas, such as dioxins and other substances,” explained Giancarlo Papitto, from the Carabinieri’s Forestry and Environment Unit Command.

 Cities are rich in biodiversity.
 Especially Levantine and Mediterranean ones where planter boxes can sit outside year round.
-Of course you can take plants like olives and plant them in potters, but in the Med region it’s just natural to plant and pot everything without the worry of frost.
+Of course you can take plants like olives and plant them in potters (read here on how to grow an olive tree in a container), but in the Med region it’s just natural to plant and pot everything without the worry of frost.
 And now with the planters and urban trees growing around us, it’s time to start collecting honey.